How Do You Pray to Buddha?

-- This is mostly symbolic, indicating that you would not "step-over" your teacher, guru, or head.
+- This largely serves as a metaphor for not trying to "step-over" your teacher, guru, or head.

 Store Your Mala In A Clean, High Place, Or Around Your Neck And Hands.

-If you are not carrying it, hang it somewhere out of the way or on your altar, tucked away safely.
+If you are not carrying it, stow it away safely by hanging it up or placing it on your altar.

 Function of the Tibetan & Buddhist Prayer Wheel

-Buddhists spin the wheel during prayer to acquire good karma and purify bad karma, and to help them develop compassion and wisdom.
+Buddhists spin a wheel as part of their prayers to create good karma, purge bad karma, and to foster compassion and wisdom.